What is employee experience?

 Employee experience is a worker's perception of the organization they work for during their tenure.
-It includes an employee's entire journey through all the touchpoints at a particular company, starting with job candidacy through to the exit from the company.
-The company's physical workspace, culture and technology are all important components of the employee experience, which is often abbreviated as EX.
+It includes an employee's entire journey through all the touchpoints of the employee lifecycle, from job candidacy to the exit from the company.
+The company's physical workspace, culture and technology are all important components of the employee experience.
+The term employee experience is sometimes abbreviated as EX.

 Benefits of a positive employee experience

 Strengthening the employee experience has numerous benefits that are all associated with employee job satisfaction leading to higher profits and a better ranking in an industry or market.
 Some advantages include the following:

 - More engaged, productive employees.
-Disengaged employees can cost companies billions of dollars each year due to repercussions such as lower productivity and profitability and increased absences.
-In contrast, engaged employees are more productive and bring other advantages such as improved retention rates and workplace safety.
+Disengaged employees can cost companies billions of dollars each year through lower productivity and profitability and increased absences.
+Engaged employees are more productive and bring other advantages, such as improved employee retention rates and workplace safety.

-- Increased quality of work.
-Happiness levels influence job success more than IQ or skill set, according to research from Harvard University psychologist and happiness expert Shawn Achor and others.
+- Higher quality of work.
+Satisfaction levels influence job success more than IQ or skill set, according to research from Harvard University psychologist and happiness expert Shawn Achor and others.
 For example, a "happy" brain sees more possibilities and is more creative.

 - Improved customer relations.
-The employee experience affects all areas of the business, including the customer experience.
-Indeed, many industry experts believe CX is a direct result of EX.
+The employee experience affects all areas of the business, including the customer experience (CX).
+Indeed, many industry experts believe CX is a direct result of employee experience.
 Happy employees are more likely to convey better moods and emotions while interacting with customers.
-They also tend to exhibit more dedication to and understanding of products and services, which in turn enables them to give better support to customers.
+They also tend to be more engaged with, dedicated to and articulate about an organization's products, services or mission, which enables them to give better support to customers and prioritize customer satisfaction.

 Why is employee experience important?

-The benefits of employee experience above encapsulate why employee satisfaction should be such an important priority.
-Here's a more detailed look at why.
+The benefits of good employee experience encompass why employee satisfaction should be a priority.
+Here's a more detailed look at why this is the case.